ken1000minus7/YADA/README.md

  and replace  your_user_name accordingly.
 You can share the SHA-1 Key with your mentor, and they will add it in Firebase console.
 If you face any problem in this step, make sure to contact the mentor.

+### Important Note For Contributors
+Please note that you should also add your name under Contributor's list in this file before commiting and generating pull requests.

 ## Roadmap